RomiconEZ/AnaText/README.md

 ### ENG:
-Abstract: The AnaText program is designed to solve the problem of exploratory text analysis using the Supporting Clustering with Contrastive Learning model for clustering, selecting hyperparameters through functional optimization, highlighting keywords for the resulting clusters, the ability to interact with the resulting clustering and building a classification model for the resulting partition.
+The AnaText program is designed for
+* solving the problem of exploratory text analysis using the Supporting Clustering with Contrastive Learning model for clustering
+* selection of hyperparameters through optimization of functionality
+* highlighting keywords for the resulting clusters
+* the ability to interact with the resulting clustering
+* building a classification model for the resulting partition

 Provides an efficient and accessible user interface that simplifies the process of data analysis and interpretation of results.

 The advantages of this program (in relation to the known ones) include: